bbenduylu/sudoku-performance-analysis/README.md

 We found minimal missing data and filled missing values using mean imputation for the columns with sparse missing data.

 ### 3. Distribution and Visualization
 Histograms were used to visualize the distribution of win rates and completion times.
 ![Distribution of Easy Win Rates](visuals/screenshot/histogram_easy.png)
 ![Distribution of Hard Win Rates](visuals/screenshot/histogram_hard.png)

 ### 4. Identifying Outliers
 Boxplots were created to check for any potential outliers in the data.
+An outlier is found from hard average completion time data.
 ![Hard Average Completion Time](visuals/screenshot/outlier_hard.png)

-### 5. Correlations Between Variables
-A correlation matrix was used to check how completion time and win rate are related.

-### 6. Time-based Analysis
-Time series analysis was performed to check if win rates improved over time.

-### 7. Summary of Findings
-The EDA helped identify key patterns, handle missing data, and prepare the dataset for further hypothesis testing.

 ## Hypothesis 1 - Easy vs Hard Win Rate Comparison